PavelSBorisov/go-ethereum-interview-task/README.md

 It checks if the necessary dependencies are installed, runs terraform init and apply, after which it deploys the deployment and pod using kubectl.

+### Testing:
+If you want to test this on your GCP project, make sure to add the necessary variables in terraform.tfvars and run the following command while inside the [ansible-terraform-k8s](ansible-terraform-k8s) direcotry:

+`ansible-playbook ansible_deploy.yml --extra-vars "region=<your-region> project_id=<your-project-id>"`

 ## Go Ethereum

 Golang execution layer implementation of the Ethereum protocol.